wehateyouvvita/Eggsploit/README.md

 # Eggsploit
 Revival server destroyer.
-Inject using
+Inject using Extreme Injector into the client process.